National Seminar on Pradhan Mantri Fasal Bima Yojna (Status and Need for Accessibility)

 Earlier only those farmers who have taken loans for their cultivation, were eligible for insurance of their crops.
 However as per the new scheme, all farmers are eligible for the new crop insurance scheme irrespective of the condition of taking loan or not.
 The insurance plan will be handled under a single insurance company, AIC and entire insurance process; right from joining of farmers to disbursement of claim is to be made electronically to make it a fraud free and effective scheme.

-In view of these various concerns and complexities, PHD Chamber is organizing a Seminar on “Pradhan Mantri Fasal Bima Yojna” on 6th July, 2016 from 10.00 am at Chanakya BNR Hotel, Ranchi.
+In view of these various concerns and complexities, PHD Chamber of Commerce and Industry in Association with Insurance Foundation of India (IFI) are organizing a Seminar on “Pradhan Mantri Fasal Bima Yojna” on 26th May 2016 from 10.30 am at Hotel Palash Residency, Bhopal.

 The main objectives of the seminar are to create awareness among all the related stake-holders and to deliberate on different aspects of the Pradhan Mantri Fasal Bima Yojana.
 Also to focus on all the regulations and technologies like use of remote sensing, smart phones and drones for quick estimation of the crop loss and making the claims process faster.
 The aim of the seminar is also to sensitize all the stake- holders on the adoption of Pradhan Mantri Fasal Bima Yojna and increase the insurance penetration.